 The 1970s and 80s also saw changes in the political sphere.
 In 1974, Elaine Noble became the first openly lesbian woman elected to public office.
 She won a seat in the Massachusetts state House of Representatives.
-In an interview, Noble said that her first campaign was “ugly,” with gunshots through her windows and, people visiting her house and campaign office were harassed.
+In an interview, Noble said that her first campaign was “ugly,” with gunshots through her windows, and harassment of people visiting her house and campaign office.
 Once, while in office, feces were left in her desk.
 She won re-election in 1976.
 (14) In 1978, Harvey Milk took office as the first openly gay man elected to public office, having been elected in November of 1977 to be on the San Francisco Board of Supervisors.
 Ten days after the election he recorded three tapes that he gave to friends and his lawyer, to be listened to in the event of his assassination.
 He said, “I fully realize that a person who stands for what I stand for—a gay activist—becomes the target or potential target for a person who is insecure, terrified, afraid, or very disturbed themselves.”
 He sponsored a bill banning discrimination in San Francisco on the basis of sexual orientation, and Mayor George Moscone signed it into law.
 On November 27, 1978, Dan White, a former member of the Board of Supervisors who had recently resigned his position and then asked to be reinstated, assassinated Mayor Moscone and Harvey Milk with a .38 revolver.
 (15)

-In 1994, the President Bill Clinton’s administration instituted a Don’t Ask, Don’t Tell policy in the U.S. military.
+In 1994 President Bill Clinton’s administration instituted a Don’t Ask, Don’t Tell policy in the U.S. military.
 The practice of drumming people out of the military for their sexual orientation was as old as the republic.
 The Don’t Ask, Don’t Tell policy essentially allowed homosexual men and women to serve in the military as long as they remained closeted—which was the don’t tell part of the policy.
 The military would not actively look for gays and lesbians in the ranks—the don’t ask part of the policy—but it would not tolerate them if they were discovered.
 In 2010, Democrats in the House of Representatives amended the Defense Authorization Act to end Don’t Ask, Don’t Tell and allow gays and lesbians to serve openly in the military, but Republicans led by Senator John McCain successfully filibustered it in the Senate.
 Later that year, a standalone bill ending Don’t Ask, Don’t Tell finally passed both chambers and was signed by President Barack Obama.

 Marriage Equality and the Equality Act

 A high-profile issue with respect to the gay liberation movement was marriage equality.
 (16) The marriage equality issue came to a legal battle pitting civil rights leaders against two prominent attempts to stop the cultural shift in favor of marriage equality: The Defense of Marriage Act and California’s Proposition 8.
 In 1996, Congress passed what it called the Defense of Marriage Act (DOMA), which defined marriage for federal purposes to exclude same-sex marriage and also permitted states to refuse to recognize same-sex marriages performed in other states.
-At the time, no state allowed same-sex marriages, but it became legal in some places either as a result of court decisions or changes in state law.
+At the time, no state allowed same-sex marriages, but it soon became legal in some places either as a result of court decisions or changes in state law.
 Challenges to DOMA and California’s Proposition 8 worked their way up to the Supreme Court, and in 2013, the Supreme Court issued rulings on both.

 In United States v.
 Windsor (2013), the Court invalidated those portions of DOMA that denied federal benefits to same-sex marriage partners.
 The New York Times summarized the case this way: